MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/Set-SmbShare.md

 Accept wildcard characters: False
 ```
 ### -LeasingMode

-Allow admins to stop leases and oplocks.
+Specifies SMB leasing and oplock behaviors for application compatibility.
+The acceptable values for this parameter are:

-- Full = default SMB3
+- **Full** Use default lease and oplock behaviors from SMB3
-- Shared = grant read-caching lease but not write or handle-caching
+- **Shared** Grant read-caching lease but not write or handle-caching
-- None = no oplocks or leases, like modified SMB1/3
+- **None** = No oplocks or leases, behave like SMB1 (not recommended)

 > [!IMPORTANT]
 > We do not recommend disabling oplocks, but may be required in some scenarios.
 For more information, see [SMB1 Product Clearinghouse](https://techcommunity.microsoft.com/t5/Storage-at-Microsoft/SMB1-Product-Clearinghouse/ba-p/426008).